All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can semaglutide help me get pregnant if I have PCOS?

 Semaglutide may improve ovulation by reducing insulin resistance, androgens, and body weight.
-However, it must be stopped at least two months before conception.
+But it must be stopped at least two months before conception.
 Many women use semaglutide to reach a healthier metabolic state before transitioning to fertility-focused care.

 Should I take semaglutide or metformin for PCOS?